 Fatima House is a partnership project offering shelter to female asylum seekers who would otherwise be destitute and homeless.
 Located in Birmingham, up to eleven women can be housed there at any one time.

-More than merely a roof over their heads, it offers a warm welcome to the women who stay there, with activities and house meetings creating a nurturing community and sense of home.
-It offers a safe place for the women to stay while being supported with their asylum claims.
+More than merely a roof over their heads, it offers a warm welcome and friendship.
+Regular activities and house meetings create a nurturing community and sense of home.
+Fatima House offers a safe place for the women to stay while they receive support with their asylum claims.

-Women are referred to Fatima House by specialist agencies, including Restore, Migrant Help, St Chad’s Sanctuary, Asirt, Brushtrokes, the British Red Cross and others.
-These specialist agencies support the women with their asylum claim and with moving their lives forward.
+Specialist agencies, including Restore, Migrant Help, St Chad’s Sanctuary, Brushstrokes, Asirt, the British Red Cross and others, refer women to Fatima House.
+These agencies continue to support the women with their asylum claim and moving their lives forward.

 How Fatima House came into being

-The project began in 2015 when the Archdiocese was considering how it could respond to the refugee crisis.
-During this time, the need to support destitute refugees and asylum seekers already living in the Diocese became apparent.
-To respond to this existing need, a Birmingham priest offered a parish building that he felt was too big for his needs to the Diocese.
+The project began in 2015 when the Archdiocese was considering how to respond to the refugee crisis.
+During this time, it became apparent there was a need to support destitute refugees and asylum seekers already living in the Diocese.
+To respond to this, a Birmingham priest offered a parish building he felt was too big for his needs.
 The Archdiocese decided to use this building to house homeless asylum seekers.

-Caritas Archdiocese of Birmingham led the initial stages of the project, bringing together partner organisations to develop and oversee it.
-Father Hudson’s Care researched the work needed to make the building suitable for its new purpose, and the Archdiocese paid for the renovations to be carried out.
-The Columban Missionaries offered to manage the running of Fatima House on a day-to-day basis, and volunteers from the parish donated items to welcome the first arrivals.
+Caritas Archdiocese of Birmingham led the initial stages of the project and brought together the partner organisations to develop and oversee it.
+Father Hudson’s Care researched the work needed to make the building suitable for its new purpose, and the Archdiocese paid for the renovations.
+The Columban Missionaries offered to manage the running of Fatima House on a day-to-day basis.
+And parish volunteers donated items for the first arrivals.

-After months of hard work from everyone involved, Fatima House welcomed its first two women in July 2016.
-By the time of the official launch in November 2016, it was almost full with nine women living there.
+After months of hard work, Fatima House welcomed its first two women in July 2016.
+By its official launch in November 2016, it was almost full with nine women living there.

 Providing ongoing support

-In July 2017 Fatima House celebrated its first anniversary.
-The partner organisations continue to support by meeting regularly as a management committee and steering group.
-They also assist with fundraising, collating donations and managing referrals.
+In July 2018 Fatima House celebrated its second anniversary.
+The partner organisations continue to meet regularly as a management committee and steering group.
+They assist with fundraising, collate donations and manage referrals.
 Father Hudson’s Care supports the governance, building and financial management.
 And the Columban Missionaries manage the project on a day-to-day basis, ensuring it runs smoothly and the women are well supported.

-Volunteers from the parish and the St Vincent de Paul Society offer befriending and support to the women staying there.
+Volunteers from the parish and the St Vincent de Paul Society support the women staying there through befriending.
 The St Vincent de Paul Society also provides access to a small weekly Financial Support Fund.
-Many other groups, organisations and individuals support the project by donating food, clothes and toiletries and household items.
+Many other groups, organisations and individuals donate food, clothes and toiletries and household items.